joshkwka/joshkwka.github.io/src/app/projects/project-info/portfolio.md

    - Add detailed user metrics to better understand visitor interactions.
 4. **Search and Filtering**:
    - Implement a search bar to navigate projects and experiences easily.

----

-This portfolio project serves as both a personal branding tool and a technical demonstration of my skills in web development, engineering, and design.
-It is a continually evolving project that grows with my career.